A visit from bailiffs is a nightmare idea for many people. They have changed their name to enforcement agents but that doesn’t make it any less scary.

 Planning for a bailiff visit

-When you know a bailiff is likely to call, explain to everyone they should not open the door unless they know the person.
+When you know a bailiff is likely to call, explain to everyone in the house they should not open the door unless they know the person.
 Yes, it’s embarrassing telling your parents or flatmates that you have a bailiff problem – but it will be worse if they let a bailiff in who tries to take their things.

 With a child, say that they mustn’t open the door to anyone except their friends.
 They should call you if you are in the house or phone you if you aren’t.